zaydkhan2006/Zayd_copy/README.md

 ## Part 3: Conflict Resolution and Integration

-1. The Integrator creates a new branch `team/<team-id>/integration` from the base.
+1. The Integrator should create a new branch `team/<team-id>/integration` from the base.
-2. The Integrator merges each pair branch into the integration branch, one by one.
+2. Then, merge each pair branch into the integration branch, one by one.
    - This will cause conflicts in the `roster.md` file.
    - Resolve the conflicts by keeping only one `Members:` header, then making sure all lines are included.
    - The final list of pairs must be in **alphabetical order by last name**.